mbellehumeur/SlicerCastInterface/README.md

 ## Extension Features

-The extension features a hub and two cast interfaces: one for connecting backend agents like TotalSegmentator or IDC Claude (Resource servers) and another one to connect the Slicer viewer (Image Display client) to the hub.
+The extension features a hub and two cast interfaces: one for connecting backend agents like Total Segmentator (Resource servers) and another one to connect the Slicer viewer (Image Display client) to the hub.

 #### Hub:
-The hub is the routing appliance that distributes the messages and handles the data transfer requests over the websocket connection to each client.
+The hub is the routing appliance that distributes the messages and handles the data transfer requests over the websocket to each client.
+It allows clients to connect to each other through a single connection instead of developing mutiple interfaces.

 ![hub](CastInterface/docs/images/hub-ui.png)